joshcanhelp/josh-to-11/content/post/36-dripping-my-way-along-a-lesson-from-seth.md

 wpid: 260
 ---

-# Dripping my way along... a lesson from Seth

 Seth Godin that is.
 The lesson [comes from this post](https://seths.blog/2008/08/the-secret-of-t/) and only set sunk in yesterday.
 Key point: